DingchenYang99/Pensieve/README.md

 We pre-retrieve visual references before MLLMs' inference stage.
 - run the script `/Pensieve/source/rag/build_index.py` to build the reference database.
 - run the script `/Pensieve/source/rag/retrieve_neighbours.py` to retrieve references for each samples in all test datasets.
 - The file paths of retrieved visual references are written into a `json` file saved to `/Pensieve/source/rag/q_nn_files/`, which are loaded in before inference.
+We also provide our pre-retrieved results in this folder, which may be helpful for a quick start.

 ### 5. Evaluation Metrics
 - Prepare the coco caption evaluation suite from [here](https://github.com/tylin/coco-caption/tree/master) for image captioning metrics.